The age of activism has gone. It is now the Era of Actionism (well, according to us at Plico anyway).

 So, while the clothing industry isn’t great – household emissions are an even greater contributor to the total Australian emissions produced each year.
 And that’s got to be the easiest place to take action that will have an impact – and that you have control over.

-A solar and battery system like ours will help you reduce your emissions by up to 90%.
+A solar + battery system like ours will help you reduce your carbon footprint.
 As the community of owners grows, so does our impact.
 Stop thinking, start doing.

 The era of Actionism has arrived.